 Board membership is a volunteer position.
-You can frequently see our dedicated board members attending our public events, volunteer trips, making thank-you calls, and around the office.
+You can frequently see our dedicated board members attending our public events, volunteer trips, and making thank-you calls.
 We appreciate all of the time and commitment that our amazing Board of Directors dedicates to ensuring our organization stays strong, and our mission endures.

 Our Commitment to Diversity